Logius-standaarden/fsc-test-suite/manager.md

 Given a valid contract exists with a ServiceConnectionGrant containing the Peer When the Peer requests an access token providing an invalid client_id in the request Then an access token request should be rejected

+# Manager-GetToken-10

+Scenario: Request access token with a valid Contract containing properties Given a valid Contract exists with a ServiceConnectionGrant containing the Peer and properties When the Peer requests an access token
+Then the access token with the properties should be returned

+# Manager-GetToken-11

+Scenario: Request access token with a valid Contract containing properties Given a valid Contract exists with a DelegatedServiceConnectionGrant containing the Peer and properties When the Peer requests an access token
+Then the access token with the properties should be returned

 # Manager-PeerInfo-1